JJSlabbert/iTilt-digital-hydrometer/README.md

 9 May consume more power.

-10 One Micro USB port for programming and one USB C port for charging
+10 One Micro USB port for programming and one USB C port for charging.

+11 ESP8266 D1 Mini does not have a battery charger/power supply.

 You will need an iSpindel / iTilt hardware and Cayenne credentials.